paulosabayomi/ThreadsPipe-py/README.md

     state: str | None = None
 )
 ```

-**Description**
-Use this method to implement the Authorization Window, The Authorization Window allows your app to get authorization codes and permissions from app users.
-Authorization codes can be exchanged for Threads user access tokens, which must be included when fetching an app user's profile, retrieving Threads media, publishing posts, reading replies, managing replies, or viewing insights.

 **Parameters**
 *app_id*: `str` Your Threads app id which can be found on the `Use cases > Customize > Settings` page.